How does Orbera™ work?

 - Previous history of upper gastro-intestinal surgery, obstruction, adhesive peritonitis or large hiatus hernia

-- Severe renal, hepatic or pulmonary disease diagnosis (kidney, liver or lung disease)
+- Severe renal, hepatic or pulmonary disease diagnosis

 - Chronic, long-term steroid treatment

 - Unwillingness to adopt the dietary habits critical to the success of the therapy

 - Drug or alcohol addiction in the last 12 months

 * Orbera™ is not licensed for use in patients with BMI lower than 27.

 1. Sallet JA, Marchesini JB, Paiva OS et al. Brazilian Multicentre Study of the Intragastric Balloon.
 Obesity Surgery 2004; 14:991-998.